 Next, let’s talk about what ACV is not….

-- It’s too acidic and will damage your hair.
-This is only true if you aren’t diluting it.
+- It’s not too acidic: This is only true if you don’t dilute it.

 Is An ACV Rinse For Everyone?